Complexity Results for MCMC derived from Quantitative Bounds: Gibbs Sampler Convergence Bound

 and $\mu^{(0)}$ arbitrary (since $\mu^{(0)}$ will be updated in the first step of the Gibbs sampler), the mixing time of the Gibbs sampler to guarantee small total variation distance to stationarity is bounded by some constant when $n$ is large enough.

-\subsection{Main Results}
+\subsubsection{Main Results}

-First, we obtain a quantitative bound for large enough $n$, which is given in the following theorem. \begin{theorem} With initial state \cref{initial_state}, there exists a positive integer $N$ which does not depend on $k$, some constants $C_1>0,C_2>0,C_3>0$ and $0<\gamma<1$, such that for all $n\ge N$ and for all $k$, we have
+First, we obtain a quantitative bound for large enough $n$, which is given in the following theorem. \begin{theorem} {Under the assumption \cref{eq_assumption},} with initial state \cref{initial_state}, there exists a positive integer $N$ which does not depend on $k$, some constants $C_1>0,C_2>0,C_3>0$ and $0<\gamma<1$, such that for all $n\ge N$ and for all $k$, we have